bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 ### Miscellaneous
 - SwiftUI-like simplification of 2D/3D (perhaps building on top of SpriteKit/SceneKit like SwiftUI builds on UIKit) (Josh Hrach)
 - Ability to define alternate app icons as App Icon Assets instead of manually including icon images in the project.
 (Josh Hrach)
+- SwiftUI hot-reloading similar to Flutter (Simulator and on device)

 ## App Store Policy, Tools, and APIs